 In 2006, the Canadian Bar Association honoured David's achievements in the development of Canadian environmental law practice by establishing the David Estrin Prize for the best scholarly essay in environmental, energy or resources law by a Canadian law student.

-For 2011-12, he is senior vice-chair of the International Bar Association Environment, Health and Safety Committee.
+In 2011-12, he served as senior vice-chair of the International Bar Association Environment, Health and Safety Committee.